scikit-build/scikit-build-core/docs/getting_started.md

 The module you build will require an equal or newer version to the version of NumPy it built with.
 You should use `oldest-supported-numpy` or manually set the NumPy version, though you will then be stuck with older versions of f2py.
-Also it's hard to compile Fortran on Windows as it's not supported by MSVC (and sometimes macOS too, as it's not AppleClang either).
+Also it's hard to compile Fortran on Windows as it's not supported by MSVC and macOS as it's not supported by Clang.
 ```